bart from the simpsons - traditional animation

 The Techniques of Traditional Animation

 Traditional animation uses many various techniques to make scenes and characters come to life.
-Keyframes are a basic technique wherein important points in the animation are drawn first, and the frames that are added later to create fluid motion are called in-betweens.
+Animators use keyframes as a basic technique to draw important points in the animation first.
+They later add frames to create fluid motion, which they call in-betweens.

 Additionally, animators give characters a sense of weight and flexibility by applying the squash and stretch principles.
 This method works well for conveying dynamic movements like stretching or jumping.